How to apply extra money to your debt payoff plan

 - You get three paychecks a month twice a year and you want to put $1,000 of your extra paycheck towards paying down debt.
 Create one for each month you get your extra paycheck.

 - You plan on spending $400 extra around Christmas time so you create a negative debt snowflake.
-Since your regular monthly debt snowball is $500, it will be adjusted down to $100 in December.
+Therefore, since your regular monthly debt snowball is $500, it will be adjusted down to $100 in December.

 Before we get started, I’ll use an example of having a $1,000 regular snowball amount.
 I’m going to add a $1,200 debt snowflake.
 Here’s how the budget looks before the snowflake is applied to the current month